zoutepopcorn/extension-live-build/README.md

 # What is this 🤔

-It's an simple webextension, with a Vuetify option page.
+It's a simple webextension, with a Vuetify option page.
 Now it's possible to have a "live build" folder.

 So You don't have to wait 6 seconds, for every time you want to test the option page 😀